Princess Eulalia of Thurn and Taxis: Engagement to Prince Raphael

 Princess Illa was engaged to Prince Raphael Rainer of Thurn and Taxis, a younger son of Albert, 8th Prince of Thurn and Taxis from 1928 to the following year.
 He belonged to the main branch of the House of Thurn and Taxis, as he was a descendant of Karl Anselm, 4th Prince of Thurn and Taxis.
 When it came time for the wedding in February 1929, Illa changed her mind and refused to marry him.
 Her timing meant that the bishop of Regensburg, as well as all of the guests, were all assembled and ready to attend the wedding before her announcement was made.
-She went to her fiance's father and declared that her "heart belonged to" Prince Philipp Ernst of Thurn and Taxis, his youngest son, and that she found it "incompatible with the dictates of her conscience" to marry her fiance.
+She went to her fiancé's father and declared that her "heart belonged to" Prince Philipp Ernst of Thurn and Taxis, his youngest son, and that she found it "incompatible with the dictates of her conscience" to marry her fiancé.
 Albert subsequently consulted her paternal grandfather, who was the head of the Czech branch, and the two next summoned a family council.
 Both branches of the family involved said they commended Illa for her candor and courage, and also credited her with "the sincerest motivations springing from a deep religious conviction that it would be wrong to marry Prince Raphael when she really loved Prince Philippe".
 After informing Prince Albert, she apparently "burst into hysterical sobbing" and left soon after for her estates in Czechoslovakia.
 Her decision was not officially announced until the following day.

 Illa had met the two brothers at about the same time, and "the wisdom of an alliance" between herself and Prince Raphael seemed clear.
-In the week leading up to the wedding however, Illa spent time with Philipp daily and grew feelings for him while staying at the Regensburg home of his and her fiance's parents.
+In the week leading up to the wedding however, Illa spent time with Philipp daily and grew feelings for him while staying at the Regensburg home of his and her fiancé's parents.
 A devout Catholic, Illa's "deep religious conviction" would not allow her to trap herself in a marriage with someone she did not love.
-Prince Raphael later married to another relative, his second cousin Princess Margarete of Thurn and Taxis; the couple were the parents of Prince Max Emanuel, the current heir presumptive to the Thurn and Taxis throne.
+Prince Raphael later married to another relative, his second cousin Princess Margarete of Thurn and Taxis; the couple were the parents of Prince Max Emanuel, the former heir presumptive to the Thurn and Taxis throne.

 Marriage to Prince Philipp

-On 7 May 1929, the engagement of Illa to Prince Philipp Ernst of Thurn and Taxis (7 May 1908 Schloss Prüfening - 23 July 1964 Schloss Hohenberg), her former fiance's youngest brother, was formally announced.
+On 7 May 1929, the engagement of Illa to Prince Philipp Ernst of Thurn and Taxis (7 May 1908 Schloss Prüfening - 23 July 1964 Schloss Hohenberg), her former fiancé's youngest brother, was formally announced.
 Their engagement had been tentatively approved until Philipp became of age, and he received his father's blessing before the betrothal was announced; the couple planned on a September wedding.

 On 8 September 1929, Illa married Prince Philipp Ernst at the Schloss Taxis.
 They had three children: